KirillKaszycki/stock_analysis/README.md

 The project's goal is to get information about stock exchange and analyze the assets prices using time series

-On this step there's only parsing
+On this step there's only parsing.